Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 This allows for a higher threshold for experimentation across other paid and organic initiatives and can happen in parallel with other efforts across channels.

-Short-form video has taken marketing by storm and as more platforms roll out their own version of the full-screen video experience, marketers and brands are having to learn the skills to keep up with the content form and ever-evolving landscape of social selling and advertising.
+Short-form video has taken marketing by storm and as more platforms roll out their own version of the full-screen video experience, marketers and brands are having to learn the skills to keep up with the content form and fast-paced trends, preferences and developments of social selling and advertising.

 Reels, TikTok, and Shorts each have their own pros and cons and these platforms continually are updating their features and introducing new campaigns and ad types for marketers to test.
 Our rule of thumb is experiment, experiment, experiment until you have enough data to decide where to spend your ad dollars and content creation efforts.
 Your organic audience engagement and interaction will help lead these decisions and be further supported by your paid targeting strategy.